White pearls - a symbol of innocence, beauty, and new beginnings

 Cultured White Akoya Pearls

-Cultured Akoya pearls are the most popular choice for creating elegant strands of pearls and pearl earrings.
+Cultured Akoya pearls are the most popular choice for creating elegant strands of pearls, chic studs, and exquisite dangle pearl earrings.
 Akoya oysters are the grand creators of these quality gems, primarily cultivated in China and Japan, making these gemstones very lustrous.
-Their pearl colors are generally cream colored with white, silver, ivory or rose overtones.
+Their pearl colors are generally cream-colored with white, silver, ivory, or rose overtones.

 Cultured White Hanadama Pearls